JiguangLi/Blaze_Function/README.md

 is no available corresponding lab source spectrum. </p>

 <p>The AFS algorithm  allows users to specify 3 parameters:
-<p>order: order represents the spectrum to remove blaze function.
-It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity.
+<p><li>order: order represents the spectrum to remove blaze function.
+It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity.</li>
   <br>
 <li>q: a number between 0 and 1.
 Under q quantile within each window will be used to fit a local polynomial model.
 The default value is 0.95.</li>
   <br>
 <li>d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
 The default value is 0.25.</li>
 </p>
 <p>The algorithm will return a one dimensional vector with length n, representing the blaze removed spectrum</p>
+<p>The following code illustrates how we can use AFS algorithm in python<p>
 <pre>
   <code>
 # load essential packages, make sure you have downloaded the repository